-From October 2019, a small number of UK Group Risk policies no longer covered under the Gen Re arrangements, for example those passing the end of their rate guarantee period, are being reinsured 100% with RGA International Reinsurance Company dac.
+Omnilife's reinsurer for Group Risk has historically been Gen Re.
+A small number of UK Group Risk policies no longer covered under the Gen Re arrangements, for example those passing the end of their rate guarantee period, are being reinsured 100% with RGA International Reinsurance Company dac.